Presented at Cornell Law School on March 10, 2005 as part of the LL.M. Seminar Series.

 Date of Authorship for this Version

 Muro, Sergio A., "Deciding on an Efficient Involuntary Bankruptcy Filing Petition Rule" (2005).
-Cornell Law School Graduate Student Papers.
+Cornell Law School J.D.
+Student Research Papers.
 Paper 6.